Daily GFW Intelligence Briefing: 500+ Reports Synthesized | Verified March 2026

 eSIM Connectivity Intelligence

 Hardware-level bypass solutions using international roaming.
-We test exit gateways, latency profiles, and GRX routing for providers like MobiMatter, Nomad, and 3HK.
+We test exit gateways, latency profiles, and GRX routing for providers like Holafly, Airalo, and Nomad.

 ISP Performance Tracking